hollowdll/terminal-game/README.md

 # Save file

-The game saves your progress to a save file so you can continue playing the next time you open the game.
+The game saves your progress to a save file `terminal_rpg_game_data` so you can continue playing the next time you open the game.
+The game creates this file if it doesn't exist when the game is saved.

 The file is located in a directory `terminal-rpg-game` in the user's config directory.
 The location is different depending on your operating system.
-E.g. on Linux it is `$XDG_CONFIG_HOME` or `$HOME/.config` and on Windows Roaming AppData (C:/Users/<user>/AppData/Roaming).
+E.g. on Linux it is `$XDG_CONFIG_HOME` or `$HOME/.config` and on Windows Roaming AppData (C:/Users/youruser/AppData/Roaming).

 # Run the game